formkit/docs-content/essentials/styling.md

 ## Resetting classes

-Classes produced by all earlier hierarchy steps can be completely removed by providing a special (not rendered) class `$reset` in either string format or object format.
+Classes produced by all earlier hierarchy steps can be completely removed by providing a special (not rendered) class `$reset` in either string format or object format:

 <example
 name="Resetting classes"